samo0018/choose-your-own-adventure/faint.md

 # Faint
 When you saw a whale you got so scared so you fainted.
 The next thing you see is waking up inside the whale's stomach.
+Now you are panicking and trying to find a soltion to this situation.
+You decided to eat the rest of the fish inside of the whale's stomach.